reproteq/TelegramKrakenBot/README.md

 Starting

-To start the bot but not close this when close shell execute:
+To start the bot permanently so that it does not close when you close the window shell execute:

 nohup python3 bot.py &